JuliaDynamics/Associations.jl/docs/src/discretization_tutorial.md

 CodifyVariables
 ```

 The sliding-window discretization is formally done by applying some [`OutcomeSpace`](@ref) to each variable/column.
-Pick between the folloing outcome spaces
+Pick between the following outcome spaces

 ```@docs
 UniqueElements